venturers/venturers.github.io/index.md

 ![](images/searchpage1.PNG)

-You can see the details of each event, including the date, time, and the number of people that have signed up for the event:
+You can see the details of each event, including the date and time of the event and the number of people that have signed up for it:

 ![](images/searchpage2.PNG)